Meet Mitchell Springer

 I like what I do now, which is making sandwiches for the patients.
 I’ve been doing it for more than 20 years straight.
 We make about 3,500 meals a day.

 Years ago, we made everything fresh, from scratch.
 Mayonnaise from scratch, French dressing, lasagna, rolls — everything.
 Produce would come in, meats would come in, dairy would come in, potatoes would come in by the bushel, and the kitchen would cook everything from scratch.

 People say to me, “Mitch, when are you gonna retire?”
-I’m thinking about it, retiring.
-I’m 78 years old, but I still feel good.
+I’m thinking of retiring at the end of the year.
+I’m 83 years old, but I still feel good.
 And I’m gonna miss this place, I’m really gonna miss it.
 I’ve been here a long time, with so many people.
 I love to get along with people, and talk to the people around me.
 My attitude is, I don’t argue about anything.
 I get along with everybody.
-I have friends here, too, like my friend Frankie.
-He used to ride a motorcycle and we’d go around; we hang out, you know.
-He’s been here 58 years, but I got him beat by two.